abaeuerle/fano-simplices/README.md

 ```
 to restrict to a custom number of threads, in this case four.

 Let's say we want to classify the reflexive triangles.
 We start julia with four threads, include the fanosimp package and initialize the classification.
-Here is what the output looks like:
+Here is what the output looks like.

+**WARNING: The procedure `fullclass_fanosimp` creates a folder `temp/` in the current working directory**.
 ```
 > julia --threads=4
 julia> include("fanosimp.jl");